-Sit down beside her on the welcome mat and retie your own shoes.
+(I sit down beside her on the welcome mat and retie my own shoes.)

 You can objectively describe what a child is currently attending to.
 By following the child’s vision you can determine what she is focused upon and describe what she sees.
 This says you notice what the child is noticing and you are present.
 This is often the best way to connect.

 You’ve got one shoe to go.

 You can act like a sportscaster delivering play-by-play announcements of what the child is doing as she does it.
 These statements often begin with “you…” Always about actions as they occur.